CycloneDX/guides/SBOM/en/0x41-Generation.md

 Many build systems have a "lifecycle" that can affect dependency resolution.
 These lifecycles are often configurable by the developers and can profoundly affect component inventory and versions.
 For example, Maven resolves dependencies as it progresses through its lifecycle.
 A Maven build may also include optional profiles, which can alter what dependencies are included or excluded from the final deliverable.
-Analyzing `pom.xml` outside of Mavens' lifecycle will typically lead to erroneous results.
-On the Javascript front, many plugins to npm or web frameworks can dramatically affect component inventory.
-For example, many web frontends are optimized using a process called bundling which removes unused dependencies and/or functions through a process called "tree-shaking" and aggregates the Javascript into highly optimized bundles for efficient delivery to web and mobile browsers.
+Analyzing `pom.xml` outside of Maven's lifecycle will typically lead to erroneous results.
+On the JavaScript front, many plugins to npm or web frameworks can dramatically affect component inventory.
+For example, many web frontends are optimized using a process called bundling which removes unused dependencies and/or functions through a process called "tree-shaking" and aggregates the JavaScript into highly optimized bundles for efficient delivery to web and mobile browsers.
 In these scenarios, relying on `package-lock.json` as the source of truth would lead to an erroneous SBOM containing an inventory of components that are not distributed in the final artifact.
 In the case of software vendors, it is important only to include the components that are distributed